nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

     --}}
     ![annotations-arrow-options.png](nx_asset://0facae06-cc18-44ad-b7d6-e1686e87c112 ?w=650, border=true)

 Arrows can also be used to take measurements on a document.
-To do so, once your arrow drawn, click on **Show measurement** on the customization top bar and measure will be displayed in your prefered unit measure (inch, cm or px).
+To do so, once an arrow is drawn, click on **Show measurement** on the customization top bar and the measurement will be displayed in your preferred unit (inches, centimeters or pixels).

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Arender Connector/annotations-jacket-measure.png